Christina Zurbrügg: Life and work

 Christina Zurbrügg grew up in the Bernese Oberland.
 She studied acting and classical singing in Vienna.
-She became known for their musical theater productions about Federico García Lorca.
-Zurbrügg deals with folk music, filmed the documentary "On Orvuse Oanwe" about Vienna's recent doodlers and found their own roots.
+She became known for her musical theater productions about Federico García Lorca.
+Zurbrügg deals with folk music.
+She filmed the documentary "Orvuse on Oanwe" about Vienna's last yodelers and discovered her own roots in the process.
 Later, the solo program followed "Christls Wonder World".
-Your Song Album "now" was reviewed as "first class, pop musical work between tradition and modernity."
+Her album "Now" was reviewed as "first class, pop musical work between tradition and modernity."
 Zurbrügg combines singing, rap and contemporary, modern yodeling with songwriting.
 In 2001 she founded with Michael Hudecek, with whom she made many projects together, the Gams Film & Music.